 Virtual Visits offers online, private and completely confidential video consultation a qualified CoxHealth medical professional.
 If you have a computer, smartphone or other mobile devices, you can have an appointment.
 People with COVID-19 symptoms (fever over 100.4 degrees, cough, and shortness of breath) can request a virtual visit using code ‘COVID.’

 Talkspace, an online therapy option, is increasing access to licensed therapists and providing free resources for both existing users and those who haven’t yet tried the service.
-They are also offering $100 off all plans.
-Use code 1004U and get the support you need from the safety of your home.

 Missouri governor updates